hortonworks/cloudbreak/authorization-common/README.md

 ## General
 Every controller class should be annotated with `@Controller`.

-Every controller should be annotated with `@AuthorizationResource` (or `DisabledCheckPermissions` if no need for authorization on that API).

 Every method of a controller should be annotated with one (or more if necessary) of the mentioned annotations below.

 ## Account level authorization